Cool Filmz

 Star Wars Phantom Menace Movie Poster Image

-Rediscovering The Phantom Menace: A Journey Through The First Prequel
+Cool Filmz: Rediscovering The Phantom Menace - A Journey Through The First Prequel

 I am ready to reconsider my opinion on Star Wars: Episode I - The Phantom Menace.
 When it was released in 1999, I found it underwhelming, primarily due to the excessive focus on young Anakin Skywalker.
 And let's not even get started on Jar Jar Binks.
 Of course, my expectations were through the Universe for the first Star Wars film in over a decade.